common-kestrel/spider-web/README.md

 ## Documentation

-For detailed information about the classes and methods provided by the SpiderWeb Java Library, refer to the [API Reference](https://common-kestrel.github.io/spider-web/com/spiderweb/package-summary.html).
+For detailed information about the classes and methods provided by the SpiderWeb, refer to the [API Reference](https://common-kestrel.github.io/spider-web/com/spiderweb/package-summary.html).